fdesmond/seme-ts/README.md

 Within our framework, we aim at exploiting the temporal order in the observations and to infer values by using interpolation techniques:
  - Under stationarity assumptions we can use classical bootstrap techniques.
- - Under continuity assumptions of the signals, we can use interpolation techniques.
+ - Under continuity assumptions of the signals, we can use interpolation techniques as in [10], although with not great performances.

 For very general 1D-signals, we can try the following procedure:
  1. select a random time-window of the signal;